vk-cs/terraform-provider-vkcs/docs/resources/vkcs_sharedfilesystem_share_access.md

 	address or a username verified by configured Security Service of the Share Network.

 * `access_type` - (Required) The access rule type.
-Can either be an ip, user, cert, or cephx. cephx support requires an OpenStack environment that supports Shared Filesystem microversion 2.13 (Mitaka) or later.
+Can either be an ip, user, cert, or cephx.

 * `share_id` - (Required) The UUID of the share to which you are granted access.

-* `region` - The region in which to obtain the V2 Shared File System client.
+* `region` - The region in which to obtain the Shared File System client.
 	A Shared File System client is needed to create a share access.
 Changing this creates a new share access.